CPB Long Call Strategy

 - What is a long call on CPB?

 - A long call on CPB is the long call strategy applied to CPB (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With CPB stock trading near $19.98, the strikes shown on this page are snapped to the nearest listed CPB chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CPB stock at $23.16 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed CPB chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are CPB long call max profit and max loss calculated?